Matt Kocanda CFP®

 BDF’s strong culture and commitment to excellence is a trait that is unique to this firm.
 The team is dedicated to helping team members grow and equipping them with experiences that allow us to give the best advice to our clients.
 I am impressed every single day with the way the firm is focused on challenging the typical thought process in order to continually grow and serve our clients’ complex needs.

-Prior to joining BDF, he spent six years within Goldman Sachs’ Private Wealth Management Division.
+Before joining BDF, he spent six years within Goldman Sachs’ Private Wealth Management Division.
 Matt earned his undergraduate degree in Finance from Indiana University’s Kelley School of Business.
 Matt is a Certified Financial Planner™ professional.